business-science/modeltime.gluonts/README.md

 Deep Learning for Time Series is simplified with `modeltime.gluonts`.

+**Important: This package is exprimental.
+Functions may change until the package matures.**

 ## GluonTS in R

 Using `deep_ar()`, which connects to `GluonTS DeepAREstimator()`.